 4. Don’t let it slip down the priority list

 We know that water leak detection for commercial property is not necessarily top of the priority list when designing or specifying a new commercial development.
 This has historically been a retrofit market – people recognising the benefit of protection after suffering a major water damage event.
 However, water leak detection for commercial buildings should be seen as prevention, rather than the cure.
 We’ve heard of commercial projects about to be handed over, only to suffer a burst pipe at the eleventh hour.
 The installation of a water leak detector from the outset would significantly mitigate against the risk of a major escape of water.
 So, while it might not be at the top of the list, don’t let it slip off the bottom.
 Commercial leak detection can save a lot of time and money in the long run.

 5. Earn yourself some extra green credits

-Water leak monitoring and detection can help you and your clients achieve the criteria, and therefore credits under the British Research Establishment Environmental Assessment Method (BREEAM).
+Monitoring and detection of leaks can help you and your clients achieve the criteria, and therefore credits under the British Research Establishment Environmental Assessment Method (BREEAM).
 Specific systems designed to meet WAT02 and WAT03 requirements can be installed that monitor and alert to a leak both inside and outside the building.

-If you would like to discuss your water leak detection needs further, please contact us.
+If you would like to discuss your requirements further, please contact us.